Paul-Ortiz/can_bus_pic16/README.md

 # can_bus_pic16
- Can bus Pic16F877A with MCP2515
+ Can bus Pic16F877A with MCP2515.

- This project is a modification of https://github.com/Seeed-Studio/Seeed_Arduino_CAN library.
+ This project is a library modification of https://github.com/Seeed-Studio/Seeed_Arduino_CAN.

+ MPLAB X IDE and XC8 compiler are used for to test this application.